Kuddus24/bitcoin-lightning-network-setup/README.md

 ```

  This script will:
-- i).Download and install Go 1.22.6
+- Download and install Go 1.22.6
-- ii).Set up Go environment variables
+- Set up Go environment variables
-- iii).Clone and build LND from source
+- Clone and build LND from source
-- iv).Create directories for the four LND nodes
+- Create directories for the four LND nodes
-- v).Copy the configuration files for each node
+- Copy the configuration files for each node

 Step 5: Start Bitcoin Core in Regtest Mode